Primitive inputs and outputs

 For the Sampler primitive, the format of the PUB tuple contains at most three values:

-• Note: these circuits should also include measurement instructions for each of the qubits to be sampled.
+objects Note: These circuits should also include measurement instructions for each of the qubits to be sampled. - A collection of parameter values to bind the circuit against (only needed if any

 from qiskit_ibm_runtime import QiskitRuntimeService